Patient’s Bill of Rights

 - Rights of people in hospitals

-Certain US states have their own bills of rights for patients.
+Certain US states have their own versions of a bill of rights for patients.
 Insurance plans sometimes have lists of rights for subscribers.
-Many of these lists of rights tell you where to go or whom to talk with if you have a problem with your care.

-The American Hospital Association (AHA) has a list of patient rights and responsibilities that can help a person be a more active partner in his or her health care when in the hospital.
-It’s an updated version of the first bill of rights from the AHA.
+The American Hospital Association (AHA) has a document called The Patient Care Partnership that replaced the AHA’s Patients’ Bill of Rights.
+This brochure can help a person be a more active partner in his or her health care when in the hospital.
 (See the “To learn more” section below.)

 If you have concerns about your insurance, it’s sometimes helpful to start with customer service or a case manager at your health insurance company.
-For information on dealing with insurance claims, see our document called Health Insurance and Financial Assistance for the Cancer Patient.
+For information on dealing with insurance claims, see Managing Your Health Insurance.

 More information from your American Cancer Society